gudrutis/esc18/architecture/perf.markdown

 [`doPerf`]({{site.exercises_repo}}/hands-on/architecture/doPerf)

 For large applications more details can be obtained running ``perf record``  that will produce a file containing all sampled events and their location in the application.
+``perf record  --call-graph=dwarf`` will produce a full call-graph.
+On more recent Intel hardware (since Haswell) one can use ``perf record  --call-graph=lbr`` which is faster and produce a more compact report.
 ``perf report`` can be used to display the detailed profile

 a wrapper defining more user-friedly name for INTEL counters can be downloaded